orenbenkiki/codnar/doc/system.markdown

 #### Syntax highlighting using GVIM ####

-If you have `gvim` istalled, it is possible to use it to generate syntax highlighting.
-This is a *slow* operation, as `gvim` was never meant to be used as a command-line tool.
-However, what it lacks in speed it compensates for in scope; almost any language you can think of has a `gvim` syntax highlighting definition.
-Here is a simple test that demonstrates using `gvim` for syntax
+If you have GVim istalled, it is possible to use it to generate syntax highlighting.
+This is a *slow* operation, as GVim was never meant to be used as a command-line tool.
+However, what it lacks in speed it compensates for in scope; almost any language you can think of has a GVim syntax highlighting definition.
+Here is a simple test that demonstrates using GVim for syntax
 highlighting:

 [[test/gvim_highlight_syntax.rb|named_chunk_with_containers]]